quiltdata/quilt/troubleshooting.md

 ## Solution
 Install `quilt` in the `root` environment, or install Jupyter in `foo` (run `which jupyter` in Jupyter's Terminal to ensure that you're using the environment local Jupyter).

+# pandas `index_col`
+This keyword argument should be temporarily avoided in `build.yml` as it causes `pyarrow` to hiccup on serialization.